erizov/Professor/semester_3/lecture_10_graph_algorithms/dijkstra/README.md

 ❌ **WRONG**: "Dijkstra is too complex to understand"
 ✓ **CORRECT**: Dijkstra can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in the following frameworks and technologies:
+## Examples of ImplRealizationis alapproachattern is implemented in the following frameworks and technologies:

 ### Kubernetes